mazen250/Chinese-checker-ai-java/README.md

 so kindly accept what we did since we wrote every line of it without copying anything

-everything mentioned above works , and the bug also mentioned , so kindly if you couldn't run any part probebly let me know to avoid losing more makrs
+everything mentioned above works , and the bug also mentioned , so kindly if you couldn't run any part probebly let me know

 Thanks in advance